.NET example

 Initialize QuidLM.
 This is done by creating an

 Apiobject from theQlmnamespace.
 You can use this opportunity to provide the user's credentials.
-They come into play because licenses can be configured as available only to a subset of users.
-You are free to set the user email and password tonullif you do not intend to use this functionality.
-If you initialize the license system without specifying user email and password, QuidLM will never give those licenses to your application.string user_email = null, password = null; var api = new Qlm.Api(user_email, password); // can also omit the arguments - they are null by defaultIf the initialization encounters an error, the
+They come into play because licenses can be configured to be available only to a subset of users.
+You may set the user email and password tonullif you do not intend to use this functionality.
+If you initialize the license system without specifying the user's email and password, QuidLM will not provide those licenses to your application.string user_email = null, password = null; var api = new Qlm.Api(user_email, password); // can also omit the arguments - they are null by defaultIf initialization encounters an error, the

 Qlm.LicenseInitErrorexception is thrown, and its.Messageproperty explains the issue. -